MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-utilities.md

 > [!IMPORTANT]
 > This feature is in [preview](../get-started/preview.md).

 The method `notebookutils.notebook.runMultiple()` allows you to run multiple notebooks in parallel or with a predefined topological structure.
-The API is using a multi-thread implementation mechanism within a spark session, which means the compute resources are shared by the reference notebook runs.
+The API is using a multi-thread implementation mechanism within a spark session, which means the reference notebook runs share the compute resources.

 With `notebookutils.notebook.runMultiple()`, you can: